yahoo/proxy-verifier/README.md

 1. `headers`: This takes a `fields` node which has, as a value, a sequence of HTTP fields.
 Each field is itself a sequence of two values: the name of the field and the value for the field.
-1. Finally, the size of the request body is specified via the `content` node which itself takes a map as a value.
+1. `content`: This specifies the number of bytes to send.
+It takes a map as a value.
 This map will contain an item with `size` as its name which maps to an integer describing how many bytes the body should be.
+An auto-generated body of this many bytes will be sent to the client.

 Here's an example of a `client-request` node describing an HTTP/1.1 POST request with a request target of `/pictures/flower.jpeg`